Designations Congruent with Things: Chapter 5

 Obviously.

-“Fine,” Hermann says, both straight forward and straight off the bat; he probably learned that from the drift, probably picked up that particular and totally normal preference of Newt’s from somewhere in his brain and is now using it to get what he wants and that’s fine because Newt’s doing the same thing, except his new technique is diametrically opposed because Hermann loves the vocab, so typical and so not normal, but Newt can and will tweak his idiolect to make it a little more appealingly recondite to his colleague.
-No problem.
-Done and done.
+“Fine,” Hermann says, straightforward and straight off the bat; he probably learned that from the Drift, probably picked up that particular and totally normal preference of Newt’s from somewhere in his brain and is now using it to get what he wants and that’s fine because Newt’s doing the same thing, except his new technique is diametrically opposed because Hermann loves the vocab, so typical and so not normal, but Newt can and will tweak his idiolect to make it a little more appealingly recondite to his colleague.

 “What do you suggest?”
-Hermann says.
+Hermann asks.

 Please he thinks, please do not be connected to the kaiju anteverse, brain.
 Please do not.
-How about no. I have an idea.
-Let’s just not.
+How about no. I have an idea: let’s just not.
 No, please.

-“Based on the mess of poorly understood and conflicting opinions I haven’t had time to reconcile, I’m having a difficult time determining whether your concern regarding future agency is rationally justified, Newton,” Hermann says.
+“Based on the mess of poorly understood and conflicting opinions I haven’t had time to reconcile, I’m having a difficult time determining whether your concern regarding future agency is rationally justified, Newton,” Hermann admits.

 “But,” Hermann continues, “I’m willing to grant that you may be correct.”